Medical or Health Services Manager

 Most medical and health services managers work full time.
 Some managers work more than 40 hours per week.
 Work during evenings or weekends may be required in healthcare settings that are open at all hours, such as hospitals and nursing homes.
 Medical and health services managers may need to be on call in case of emergencies.

-Employment of medical and health services managers is projected to grow 18 percent from 2018 to 2028, much faster than the average for all occupations.
-As the large baby-boom population ages and people remain active later in life, there should be increased demand for healthcare services.
+Employment of medical and health services managers is projected to grow 32 percent from 2020 to 2030, much faster than the average for all occupations.

 How to Become a Medical or Health Services Manager